KnightTheCoder/Linux-Distro-Post-Install-Scripts/README.md

 (run ``xdg-user-dir DOWNLOAD`` to find out the location of yours)

 ## 🌐 Firefox policy (optional)
-A firefox policy is included for increased security.
+A firefox policy is included for increased privacy.

 > [!NOTE]
 > Can be found at ``config/firefox/policies.json`` <br />